nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * You can remove the optional fields (all fields except for name) by simply typing the prefix without specifying any details after it (i.e. typing `i/` removes all ingredients)

-* :bulb: Important tip: Alternatively, you can use the edit popup form (shown below) that can be triggered using the keyboard shortcut displayed below.
+* Alternatively, you can use the edit popup form (shown below) that can be triggered using the keyboard shortcut displayed below.

 * Note that the tags specified in the fields above still apply for ingredients, like `-n`.